Thank you for joining us in this series on Home Decorating.

 A good process is to place the big items first.
 A water feature?
 Firepit?
 Brick wall?
 Seating?
 Once you know where those items will be placed, you can fill in your flowers in and around.
-Don’t forget sheperd’s hooks and pots of flowers and plants that you can place on low brick walls.
+Don’t forget shepherd’s hooks and pots of flowers and plants that you can place on low brick walls.
 You can use these brick walls as borders or to define walk ways.

 There is a lot of great patio seating out there.
 Wood, recycled plastic, or even cement.
 Choose the seating arrangement that works for you.
 Will you be sharing this space with family?
 Friends?
 Choose seating accordingly.
 You can always build up those brick walls to 3’ high and place cushions for additional seating.

-various colored recycled plastic adirondack chairs
+Here are various colored recycled plastic adirondack chairs

 Recycled plastic pub chairs

-painted wood adirondack chairs
+Painted wood adirondack chairs